Diana Clement takes to the harbour and finds Auckland a breeze to negotiate, thanks to the ferries.

 Energetic visitors would be advised to bring a bicycle with them to Gulf Harbour and cycle to the newly reopened Shakespear Regional Park, which is less than 5km away.
 Less intrepid visitors can have brunch or lunch at Ripples Cafe at the marina and marvel at the stingrays and other sea life going about their business in the crystal-clear waters.

-The trip to Auckland takes 50 minutes, which as a fellow passenger pointed out is faster than driving and, at $28.10 return for an adult, stacks up quite well against the cost of fuel for using a car.
+The trip to Auckland takes 50 minutes, which as a fellow passenger pointed out is faster than driving and stacks up quite well against the cost of fuel for using a car.

 The route gives a grandstand view of Auckland's northern bays and, as we rounded North Head, a reminder of just how beautiful Devonport and its surrounding suburbs are from the water.